XMhat/MSEngine/diggers/readme.md

 ## [Controls](#controls)…
 You mostly control the game with a mouse, but a joystick will basicly emulate the mouse too like the Amiga CD32 version of the game did.
 You can also use the keyboard to perform some basic tasks.

-If you're using a high video resolution (i.e. 1080 or 1440p) and the mouse appears slow, you may need to increase the sensetivity in your mouse control panel or on specific mice (such as a Logitech G-series), increase the DPI with the dedicated button.
+If you're using a high video resolution (i.e. 1080/1440/3128p, etc.) and the mouse appears slow, you may need to increase the sensitivity in your mouse control panel or on specific mice (such as a Logitech G-series), increase the DPI with the dedicated button.

 If you move the cursor and the cursor becomes anything but an arrow graphic, then than particular item on the screen is selectable, e.g.
 * 4 small arrows pointing to the centre…